humio/python-humio/CONTRIBUTING.rst

 Running Tests locally
 =====================
 Testing is accomplished using the  `pytest <https://github.com/pytest-dev/pytest>`_ library.
 This should automatically be installed on your machine, when you install the `humiolib` package.
-To run tests locally simply execute the following command in the `tests` folder:
+To run tests simply execute the following command in the `tests` folder:

 .. code-block::

    pytest

 Humio API calls made during tests have been recorded using `vcr.py <https://github.com/kevin1024/vcrpy>`_ and can be found in the `tests/cassettes` folder.
-These will be *played back* while tests are running, so you do not need to set up a Humio instance to perform the tests.
+These will be *played back* when tests are run, so you do not need to set up a Humio instance to perform the tests.
 Please do not re-record cassettes unless you're really familiar with vcr.py.